mystique920/ai-powered-pdf2html/README.md

 - You can limit the number of images processed to save API usage
 - The code for this application is based on a public Google Colab notebook
 - The original code is from this repository: https://github.com/coldplazma/Accessible-OCR-Mistral-
+- This tool was mostly modified and extended using AI tools.
+Use this tool at your own risk